matt-mangia/kafka-admin/README.md

 [Run the Jar](#run-the-jar-supplying-your-configuration-as-an-option)

 ## Update your configuration file
+You can use the supplied `kafka-admin.properties.example` as a base.
+Update and rename to `kafka-admin.properties`.

 ### Add Cluster Configuration

-In your `server.properties` file, add your cluster configuration as shown here:
+In your `kafka-admin.properties` file, add your cluster configuration as shown here:

 ```
 bootstrap.servers: pkc-l7p2j.us-west-2.aws.confluent.cloud:9092